ikhoury/blog.issakhoury.me/_posts/2021-07-10-data-refinery.md

 ### Silver Data Security

 This layer contains data that can be used by an engineer to curate datasets for downstream consumers.
-Regular data users should not have access to this layer as it is typically inefficiently suited to serve their access patterns.
+Regular data users should not have access to this layer as it is typically in an inefficient format to serve their access patterns.

 ## Gold - The Curated Layer

 ![Gold diagram][gold]

 These datasets are curated for the specific use case of an end user.
-Data is reshaped, joined, and stored in locations that will be directly accessed by consumers.
+Data is reshaped, joined, and stored in a location that will be directly accessed by consumers.
 The dataset will be optimized for the access patterns of its use case.

 ### Gold Data Lifecycle